CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

 ## nv set router pbr map \<pbr-map-id\> rule \<rule-id\> match ecn 0-3

-Configures the switch to match packets according to the ECN field in the IP header.
+Sets PBR to match packets according to the ECN field in the IP header.
 The ECN value can be an integer between 0 and 3.

 **Usage**